minecraft-access/minecraft-access/CONTRIBUTING.md

 This means that you do not need to get anyone's permission to make changes to your fork of this project, you just need to make it work for **your personal needs**.
 If you feel that your changes will also benefit the upstream (main project), you can submit a Pull Request to [the main repository](https://github.com/minecraft-access/minecraft-access), and only then does the `contributing` begin.

-### Modify along with refactor
+### Modify Along With Refactor

 Keeping public environments (the whole repository, I mean) clean.
 If you find that there are grammar mistakes or typos in the documentation, please correct them.
-If you find that there are [IDE inspection notices](https://www.jetbrains.com/help/idea/code-inspection.html) on the file you're working on, please accept them no matter who introduced them (you can split these changes as a separate commit from your modification).
+If you find that there are [IDE inspection notices](https://www.jetbrains.com/help/idea/code-inspection.html) on the file you're working on, please accept them.

 ### Make all related changes in one pull request

 Update the documentation along with the code.
-Make sure that there is no unused code in the submit pull request.
+Make sure that there is no unused code in the submitted pull request.
 "There are more subsequent PRs" is not a valid reason.

 ### Review first